Option and Enum

 On line 7,

-condition evaluates to be false and returnsNone
+elseis executed if theifcondition evaluates to be false and returnsNone.

 Note:

-does not take a parameter unlikeSome
+Nonedoes not take a parameter unlikeSome. -

 Example 2: Optional Variable Value

-of type String.
+The following example makes level variable of the struct Course as Option of type String.
 That means that it’s optional to set any value to it.
 It can be set to some value or it can be set to none.

 //declare a structstruct Course {code:i32,name:String,level: Option<String>,}fn main() {//initializelet course1 = Course {name:String::from("Rust"),level:Some(String::from("beginner")),code:130};let course2 = Course {name:String::from("Javascript"),level:None,code:122};//accessprintln!("Name:{}, Level:{} ,code: {}", course1.name, course1.level.unwrap_or("Level".to_string()), course1.code);println!("Name:{}, Level:{} ,code: {}", course2.name, course2.level.unwrap_or("No level defined!".to_string()), course2.code);}